 Moose Meadows Trail

 Continue past the pavilion to reach the Moose Meadow trailhead.
-This shorter hike has less elevation climb, making it great for families and new hikers.
+This shorter hike has smaller elevation change, making it great for families and new hikers.

 If you want to take a trip into town, Estes Park is just a few miles up the road.
-There is so much to do in Estes Park, it’s a vacation all on its own.
+There is so much to do in Estes Park; it’s a vacation all on its own.
 Plenty of shops and restaurants, the iconic Stanley Hotel, and two entrances to the Rocky Mountain National Park are all just a short drive away.
-It’s also a great place to grab any essentials you might need, with a full grocery store right in town.
+It’s also a great place to grab any essentials you might need, with a grocery store right in town.

 … or the quaint town of Lyons

 Or head southeast on Hwy 36 to the town of Lyons.
 This quaint town also has shopping and restaurants, but with fewer tourists.
-Lyons is home to the original Oskar Blues brewery, which is a great place to stop for a beer!
+Lyons is home to the original Oskar Blues, a great place to stop for a local brew and fantastic food.

 Tips For Camping at Hermit’s Hollow

 Any camping trip that starts off with a phone conversation with the park ranger about recent bear activity at the campground is bound to be one of adventure.
 This was only our second time camping in bear country, so we were a little worried.

-Our first Colorado camping experience eased us into in bear country camping with lockers conveniently stationed at each campsite.
+Our first Colorado camping experience eased us into camping in bear country, where lockers were conveniently stationed at each campsite.
 When I couldn’t find any sign of similar lockers on the list of campground amenities at Hermit’s Hollow Campground, I got just a little nervous for this trip.

-June 2018 UPDATE: bear lockers were installed at every campsite at Hermit’s Hollow Campground!
+June 2018 UPDATE: bear lockers were installed at Hermit’s Hollow Campground at every campsite!

 So the first thing you should know about camping here is how to keep bears from wandering into your space.
 The park ranger had a few tips for keeping the bears away: